 Heating & Cooking ($150) – Indoor & outdoor flame

-- Buy an indoor-safe propane heater for warmth.
+- Buy a portable propane heater for warmth.

 - Get a propane stove burner for cooking.

-- Buy a camp grill if you have access to small twigs and leaves to help save your precious fuel.
+- Buy a heavy duty camp grill if you have access to wood.

 - Blankets, blankets…….and more blankets.
-Emergency space blankets too!
+Emergency thermal blankets too!

 - Thermal clothing, warm socks, and good gloves can make all the difference.

 Again, a simple carbon monoxide detector can save your life.
 Do not ever take it for granted.
 Please spend the extra $18 for this life saving device if you ever plan to use propane indoors.